pvfonseca/starter-academic/content/home/hero.md

 # Note.
 An optional note to show underneath the links.
 +++

-**This page is under construction, in the meantime please check my other personal page at:** [sites.google.com/view/paulovfonseca](https://sites.google.com/view/paulovfonseca)
+**This homepage is still under construction, please check my other personal webpage at: [sites.google.com/view/paulovfonseca](https://sites.google.com/view/paulovfonseca)